 The Company grants restricted stock units to employees and outside directors.
 These restricted stock unit grants are designed to attract and retain employees, and to better align employee interests with those of the Company's stockholders.
 For a select group of employees, up to 40% of their annual bonus is settled with fully vested restricted stock unit awards.
-Under these fully vested restricted stock unit awards, the holder of each award has the right to receive one share of the Company's common stock for each fully vested restricted stock unit four years from the date of grant.
-Each individual who received a fully vested restricted stock unit award is granted a matching number of unvested restricted stock unit awards.
-These unvested restricted stock unit awards cliff vest four years from the date of grant, at which time the holder of each award will have the right to receive one share of the Company's common stock for each restricted stock unit award, provided the holder of each award has met certain employment conditions.
+Under these fully vested restricted stock unit awards, the holder of each award has the right to receive one share of the Company's common stock for each fully vested restricted stock unit award is granted a matching number of unvested restricted stock unit awards.
+These unvested restricted stock unit awards cliff vest four years from the date of grant, at which time the holder of each award will have the right to receive one share of the Company's common stock for each award will have the right to receive one share of the Company's common stock for each award will have the right to receive one share of the Company's common stock for each award will have the right to receive one share of the Company's common stock for each restricted stock unit award, provided the holder of each award has met certain employment conditions.
 In the case of retirement at 59 1⁄2 years or older, all unvested restricted stock unit awards will continue to vest provided the holder of each award does all consulting work through the Company and does not become an employee for a past or present client, beneficial party or competitor of the Company.